hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 * The `download.html` file contains links to the "latest" files but their file names will contain the version number.
 Therefore you should copy the HTML to your website each time you do a release, otherwise users will get 404 errors.

 Future versions of Conveyor might automate the process of doing the uploads to GitHub.

+## Publishing via SFTP

+If you set `app.site.copy-to` to a string like `//hostname/directory` then you can use the `copied-site` task to both build the downloads and upload the resulting download site to a remote server.
+The directory should be absolute, and you can specify both username and password in the machine part (it's basically an `ssh://` url but minus the scheme).
+Public/private keys and the `known_hosts` file will be read from the usual locations as used by OpenSSH, but Conveyor won't log in to a server it doesn't recognize, so if you would get a new key warning from regular `ssh` you will need to log in first, to ensure the key goes into the `known_hosts` file.